learn-co-curriculum/react-ts-forms-lab/README.md

 passing data and callback functions as props, and working with events.

 To get started, fork and clone this lab.
 Once cloned, run `npm install && npm start` to get the project running.
+Don't forget to run `npm test` once you've completed the deliverables to ensure you've passed them all correctly.

 ## Deliverables